emscripten-core/emsdk/README.md

 The command `emsdk update` will fetch package information for all new tools and SDK versions.
 After that, run `emsdk install <tool/sdk name>` to install a new version.

+##### How do I install an old Emscripten compiler version?

+Emsdk contains a history of old compiler versions that you can use to maintain your migration path.
+Type `emsdk list --old` to get a list of archived tool and SDK versions, and `emsdk install <name_of_tool>` to install it.

+On Windows, you can directly install an old SDK version by using one of the archived offline NSIS installers.
+See the **Archived Releases** section down below.

 ##### How do I change the currently active SDK version?

 You can toggle between different tools and SDK versions by running `emsdk activate <tool/sdk name>`.
 Activating a tool will set up `~/.emscripten` to point to that particular tool.